Who and where we are

-Eniko, a Hungarian national, joined the Resource Centre in 2011 as an intern and returned in 2012 as a Researcher.
-She is the Centre’s Western Europe & North America Regional Researcher & Representative.
-Eniko’s programmatic work focuses on the UN Guiding Principles workstreams and oversees the Centre's work in Europe.
+Eniko joined the Resource Centre in 2011 as an intern and returned in 2012 as a Researcher.
+She is currently Senior Researcher & Project Lead responsible for the climate justice and UN Guiding Principles workstreams and oversees the Centre's work in Europe.
 She has carried out research missions to Switzerland, Bolivia, Bosnia & Herzegovina, Chile, Florida, USA (Immokalee agricultural region) and Serbia.
 She has experience working on human rights in Argentina (Asociación Civil por la Responsabilidad Social AMARTYA), Hungary (International Centre for Democratic Transition), Spain (Club De Madrid) and the UK (Cluster Munition Coalition and Consortium for Street Children).
-Eniko holds a BA from Harvard University and an MPhil from University of Cambridge.
-For her master’s dissertation, she undertook fieldwork in Argentina on exploitation of Bolivian migrant workers in the clothing industry.
+Eniko holds a BA from Harvard University and an MPhil from the University of Cambridge.
+For her master’s dissertation, she undertook fieldwork in Argentina on the exploitation of Bolivian migrant workers in the clothing industry.
 Eniko is fluent in English, French, Spanish, and Hungarian, with some Italian and Russian.
 Eniko is a national of Hungary.

 Ella Skybenko, Eastern Europe/Central Asia Researcher & Representative (based in Kyiv)